8 best sofas – our tried and tested favourites

 Swyft's Model 03 is a contemporary modular sofa-in-a box that also offers some jaw-dropping delivery times.
 Lead times are under one week, and can be as short as 24 hours dependent on stock – a rarity in the world of sofas where lead times can often run to several months.

-The modular units don't come cheap, and you're going to need a modern home and quite a bit of space to suit this contemporary design, but we love its boxy shape.
+The modular units don't come cheap, and you're going to need a modern home and quite a bit of space to suit this contemporary design, but I love its boxy shape.
 It works particularly well in an open-plan layout, where the low-to-the-ground design can be used to zone and anchor a spacious room.
-Upholstery options are also limited, but all are versatile and on-trend shades.

 And, although the low seats and backrest won't be for everyone – you're going to need to prefer lounging to sitting upright to be comfortable on this design – if you're looking for a minimalist sofa with designer looks (without the matching price tag) then this quick-delivery, super-versatile sofa is a winner.